 CAs maintain a list of revoked certificates, often called the certificate revocation list (CRL).
 You can use the Online Certificate Status Protocol (OCSP) to dynamically check the status of a certificate.
 Some public key certificates have URIs embedded in them.
 They identify a web location where you can check the CRL or the web location of an OCSP server.

-For more information, see RFC 2459: Certificate and CRL Profile and RFC 2560: Online Certificate Status Protocol - OCSP.
+For more information, see Section 3.3 of Internet X.509 Public Key Infrastructure Certificate and CRL Profile, RFC 2459 and the RFC X.509 Internet Public Key Infrastructure Online Certificate Status Protocol - OCSP, RFC 2560.

 The following table compares the implementation of the IKEv2 and IKEv1 versions on an Oracle Solaris system.